Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 > **Note:** seamless mode is currently not available for windows 10 and 11.
 Please check the top of this document for the full feature availability breakdown.

- 1. Download the [Qubes Windows Tools installation disk](https://github.com/tabit-pro/qubes-windows-tools-cross/releases/download/v4.1.67/qubes-windows-tools-4.1.67.1.iso/) and move it to `C:\`.
+ 1. Download the [Qubes Windows Tools installation disk](https://github.com/tabit-pro/qubes-windows-tools-cross/releases/download/v4.1.67/qubes-windows-tools-4.1.67.1.iso/) into some AppVM.

- 2. Download the [checksumfile](https://github.com/tabit-pro/qubes-windows-tools-cross/releases/download/v4.1.67/sha256sum.txt) and move it to `C:\`.
+ 2. Download the [checksumfile](https://github.com/tabit-pro/qubes-windows-tools-cross/releases/download/v4.1.67/sha256sum.txt) into the same AppVM.

  3. Check the integrity of the file `qubes-windows-tools-4.1.67.1.iso` by comparing its hash checksum.
-This can be done using the Windows command `certutil` on the windows command prompt (`cmd.exe`) and specifying an appropriate hash algorithm like:
+This can be done using the `sha256sum` command in the AppVM like:

-		certutil -hashfile C:\qubes-windows-tools-4.1.67.1.iso SHA256
+		sha256sum qubes-windows-tools-4.1.67.1.iso

 	and compare it to the value stored in the file `sha256sum.txt` for the `iso` file (**it has to exactly match for security reasons**).
 If it matches, feel free to continue the installation.
 If not, repeat the download to make sure it was not corrupted due to a network problem.
 If keeps on not matching it might be an attacker attempting to do something nasty to your system -- Ask for support.

-    > **Note**: this is a workaround for installing the qubes windows tools since the tools are .
+    > **Note**: this is a workaround for installing the qubes windows tools since the tools are not yet available in the Qubes repositories.

+ 4. Start the Windows qube attaching the `iso` file as a virtual CD-Rom drive *(where `<VMname>` is the name of your Windows VM and <AppVM> the name of the AppVM where you downloaded the installation `iso`)*

+                qvm-start <VMname> --cdrom=<AppVM>:/path_to_the_file/qubes-windows-tools-4.1.67.1.iso

+         You will find an addtional CD-ROM drive containing the Qubes Windows Tools installation kit file `qubes-tools-x64.msi`.

- 7. Install Qubes Windows Tools 4.0.1.3 by starting `qubes-tools-4.0.1.3.exe`, not selecting the `Xen PV disk drivers` and the `Move user profiles` (which would probably lead to problems in Windows, anyhow).
+ 5. Install Qubes Windows Tools 4.1.67.1 by starting `qubes-tools-x64.msi`, optionally selecting the `Xen PV disk drivers`.
+For Windows 10 and 11, but not Windows 7, you should select `Move user profiles` (which would probably lead to problems in Windows 7).
 If during installation, the Xen driver requests a reboot, select "No" and let the installation continue - the system will be rebooted later.

- 8. Shut down Windows and wait until the VM is really stopped, i.e. Qubes shows no more activity.
+ 6. Shut down Windows and wait until the VM is really stopped, i.e. Qubes shows no more activity.

- 9. On a `dom0` terminal write: *(where `<VMname>` is the name of your Windows 10 VM)*
+ 7. On a `dom0` terminal write: *(where `<VMname>` is the name of your Windows VM)*

 		qvm-features <VMname> gui 1
+		qvm-features <VMname> audio-model ich9
+		qvm-features <VMname> qubes-stubdomain 1
 		qvm-prefs <VMname> qrexec_timeout 300

- 10. Reboot Windows.
+ 8. Reboot Windows.
 If the VM starts, but does not show any window then shutdown Windows from the Qube manager, wait until it has really stopped, and reboot Windows once more.

- 11. Now the system should be up, with QWT running correctly.
+ 9. Now the system should be up, with QWT running correctly.

- 12. Lastly to enable file copy operations to a Windows 10 VM the `default_user` property should be set the `<username>` that you use to login to the Windows VM.
+ 10. Lastly to enable file copy operations to a Windows VM the `default_user` property should be set the `<username>` that you use to login to the Windows VM.
 This can be done via the following command on a `dom0` terminal: *(where `<VMname>` is the name of your Windows 10 VM)*

 		`qvm-prefs <VMname> default_user <username>`